kojodoc/kojodoc.github.io/reference/turtle.md

-## Turtle Graphcis Reference
+This page contains descriptions of the basic turtle commands available in Kojo.

-While looking at turtle commands, it is helpful to remember that a turtle has the following properties related to how it moves and draws:
+While looking at the turtle commands, it is helpful to remember that a turtle has the following properties related to how it moves and draws:
 * **position** - the location on the canvas where the turtle is sitting.
 This location is specified by two numbers - the x coordinate and the y coordinate.
 As you move the mouse pointer within the drawing canvas, you will see these two numbers at the bottom-left of the Kojo window.